 From the first design meeting with the team at the University of Louisville, CMTA was able to bring statistical evidence to the table.
-Our research and experience helped generate higher quality designs from the beginning, and Data-Driven Design truly changed the trajectory of the project.
-We held First 30 charrettes in our corporate headquarters, and took the client on tours of past projects to see real results firsthand.
+Our research and experience helped generate high-quality designs from the beginning, and Data-Driven Design truly changed the trajectory of the project.
+We held First 30 charrettes in our corporate headquarters and took the client on tours of past projects to see real results firsthand.

 We also proved our mettle in a collaborative environment, as we partnered with a national architect, a local architect, an engineer, and a very involved University architect to ensure that the new Student Recreation Center was as fun as it was functional.
-Large glazing designs, such as a 70’x180’ glass wall, were faced north to reduce solar heat gain while also increasing the quality of the play area in the gymnasium.
-Similarly, east-facing windows into high activity areas were enhanced and coordinated with HVAC equipment to reduce first cost.
+Large glazing designs, such as a 70 foot x 180 foot glass wall, were faced north to reduce solar heat gain while also increasing the quality of the work-out area in the gymnasium.
+Similarly, east-facing windows into high-activity areas were enhanced and coordinated with HVAC equipment to reduce first costs.

 Research Pays Off

-To further improve the facility’s efficiency capabilities, the design included radiant floor heat at the windows, dedicated outside air distribution, high volume/low velocity fans, and LED lighting throughout the double-stacked gymnasiums.
+To further improve the facility’s energy efficiency, the design included radiant floor heat at the windows, dedicated outside air distribution, high volume/low velocity fans, and LED lighting throughout the double-stacked gymnasium.
 Research paid off as we engineered innovative ways to maintain thermal comfort and ventilation efficacy while minimizing the University’s initial investment.

 A Geothermal First

 For the first time, the University introduced geothermal heating and air conditioning to the Belknap campus.
-This system made the most significant impact on the sustainability of the building using the earth to heat and cool the building and to heat all water used in the building.
-Using a geothermal system to heat and cool the building as well as heat the water provided 14 LEED points in the area of energy performance and minimized the emission of compounds that contribute to ozone depletion.
+This system made the most significant impact on the sustainability of the building, utilizing the earth's energy to heat and cool the building, including all domestic water used in the building.
+This geothermal system provided 14 LEED points in the area of energy performance and minimized the emission of compounds that contribute to ozone depletion.

-CMTA relied on years of operational engineering expertise to reach National Energy Goals, surpassing the AIA 2030 initiative, and to achieve LEED Gold certification.
+CMTA relied on years of operational engineering expertise to reach National Energy Goals, surpassing the AIA 2030 initiative and achieving LEED Gold certification.
 Occupational use of the new facility has tripled when compared to the previous Recreational Center, yet energy costs were reduced to provide the University of Louisville with almost $100,000 of savings per year.